Feb 14, 2020 - 2 min read

 An effective deck delivers a concise and convincing yet comprehensive message outlining who you are, what your company does and why you are worthy of further consideration.
 In addition to providing an intimate overview of your company, an effective deck commands a prospective investor’s attention, guiding them towards the next step of their investment process.
 Nailing the content, organization and presentation of your deck is therefore critical to your chances of scoring an in-person meeting (and thereby your overall success).

 To put all odds on your side, we recommend following a standard structure to ensure you communicate all the information VCs require to make an informed decision.
-Below you will find a deck template we have created that lays out the key elements to include, and the order in which to present them.
+Above you will find a deck template we have created that lays out the key elements to include, and the order in which to present them.
 The familiar structure allows investors to quickly absorb and digest information, and find what they are looking for.
 By following our template, you will help VCs achieve a clear understanding of your key business elements and make an easy decision about whether your company is the right investment opportunity.

 Admittedly, this template favors our investment criteria, namely Seed through Series A stage companies and a go-to-market approach, as opposed to the product itself.
 Nevertheless, we hope this resource will be helpful for you and we look forward to the possibility of receiving your deck in the future!